Birju Dattani: Career Following Resignation

 After resigning from the Canadian Human Rights Commission, Dattani became a senior fellow at the Centre for Free Expression at Toronto Metropolitan University.

 Defamation Lawsuits

 In February 2025, Dattani filed defamation lawsuits against Conservative Party of Canada deputy leader Melissa Lantsman, right-wing commentator Ezra Levant, and the Centre for Israel and Jewish Affairs alleging they mischaracterized him as antisemitic and connected to terrorism even after the independent third party investigation found these allegations to be unfounded.
+His fundraising project for the lawsuits fell short as he failed to raise more than a quarter of his aim.